kftaylor/kftaylor.github.io/about.md

 I decided with our COO not to renew based on a few factors I uncovered:

 *   Increase in pricing

 *   Understanding our current usage - anecdotally from team, and actual usage metrics from account rep

 *   Understanding how heavily team relied on service, could they stop-gap with other service(s)?

 *   Instability of company.
 Recently acquired and were straightforward about requiring an expensive LinkedIn Recruiter subscription next year.
 Buying into a service even deeper with the knowledge of it changing within a year didn't make sense

+## Optional B

+Facebook marketing